Ansatz7/ME5418-parking-demo/README.md

 conda activate parking-rl
 ```

+Key packages pulled in by the environment include Gymnasium 0.29.1 and **PyTorch 2.2.2 (CPU build)** for the upcoming PPO training notebook.
 Ensure Qt GUI support is available (the environment installs `pyqt>=5.15`).
 On headless Linux hosts you may need to export `QT_QPA_PLATFORM=offscreen` or use X11 forwarding.
 The environment also bundles the classic Jupyter Notebook server so you can launch the demo straight from this Conda env.

 Launch Jupyter against this environment: when opening `ParkingEnv_Demo.ipynb`, pick the kernel shown as `python3 (parking-rl)` so the notebook runs inside the freshly created environment.